LNM FREQUENTLY ASKED QUESTIONS

 Just as for aids to navigation, charts are limited in what can be shown by symbols and abbreviations regarding channels, hazards, winds and currents, restricted areas, port facilities, pilotage service, and many other types of information needed by a navigator for safe and efficient navigation.
 These deficiencies are remedied by the Coast Pilots published by National Ocean Service (NOS).
 U.S. Coast Pilots are published in nine volumes to cover the waters of the U.S. and it's possessions.
 They are of great value to a navigator when used with charts of an area both during the planning stage of a voyage and in the actual transit of the area.

-Nautical charts can provide a navigator with a vast amount of information including the depth of the water and objects under and on the surface, features of the land, man-made features, information on tides and currents, facilities ashore, and restrictive laws and regulations, and more.
 Charts are published with an edition number and the date to which the information it contains has been corrected.
-The NOS and DMAHTC publish chart catalogs consisting of various pages or panels showing the area covered by each chart.
+The NOS and the Defense Mapping Agency Hydrographic/Topographic Center (DMAHTC) publish chart catalogs consisting of various pages or panels showing the area covered by each chart.